CesareGao/ROC_curve/README.md

 Here I introduce one of the dataset and its model.

 ## Data source
-Cardiovascular Disease dataset I ﬁnd on [Kaggle] (https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).
+Cardiovascular Disease dataset I ﬁnd on [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).

 This data set consists of 70 000 records of patients data, 11 features and a binary target variable to indicate whether the victim has an cardiovascular disease or not.
 This11 features could be clustered as 3 types:
 (1) Objective: factual information.
 Features of this type are quite streight forward.
 The age(by day), height(by cm), weight(by cm) and gender(categorical) of the victims all belong to this category.